NASM Study Guide Purpose

-- Study and pass the NASM Certification exam coming up in March of 2017.
+- Study and pass the NASM Certification exam coming up in September 2020.

-- Do my best to answer or find the answers for comments and questions as soon as possible.
+- Do my best to answer or find the answers to comments and questions as soon as possible.

 - Share additional NASM study guide resources for passing NASM Certification.